 Alternative B is the Park's Preferred Alternative, and the Environmentally Preferred Alternative.
 It would produce the most ecological benefits by enabling more improvements to water quality, stream shading, flood attenuation, and groundwater exchange.
-It would remove a minor contributing feature to the eligibility of the Ranching District to the NRHP, but the District would remain eligible.
+It would remove a resource that contributes to the eligibility of the Ranching District to the National Register-eligible Santa Cruz Island Ranching District, but the District would remain eligible.
 Impacts to the visitor experience from the loss of the corrals would be partially mitigated by documentation and displays of these features at the Park Visitor Center.